piodag/piodag.github.io/_posts/2014-3-4-BayVsFreqDem.md

 equivalence of the two methods can be safely rejected with just 20 samples.
 At the same time the 2D plot also offers an insight into the quality of the regressions and of the data.
 This is especially worth for bootstrapped methods.
-Clearly PBequi combined with bootstrap is shows from an ideal pairs plot.
+Clearly PBequi combined with bootstrap shows a far from ideal BE plot.

 ### Analitical equivariant Passing Bablock